theminjunchoi/ex-blog/content/article/stayfit-planning.md

 ## Limits
 - Other programs can provide chatting functions, but this time, I'm going to make it myself.
-- Design elements may be insufficient because I didn't studied UI tools.
+- Design elements may be insufficient because I didn't study UI tools.

 ## Tech Stack